LRD spectral analysis of multifractional functional time series on manifolds: Simulation study

-One can observe since $T=500$ the order of magnitude of the empirical mean quadratic errors is $10^{-3}$ for the bandwidth parameter $B_{T}=0.65$ in the SRD estimation.
+One can observe since $T=500$ the order of magnitude of the empirical mean quadratic errors is $10^{-4}$ for the bandwidth parameter $B_{T}=0.2$ in the SRD estimation.
 It is well-known that the bandwidth parameter affects precision of the weighted periodogram operator estimator, and the impact of parameter $T$ is very strong.
-This fact can be observed, for example, in the most unfavorable case, i.e., for $T=50,$ and $R=100,$ where, for bandwidth parameter $B_{T}=0.9,$ the magnitude of the supremum norm of the empirical mean quadratic errors is of order $80,$ while for $B_{T}=0.65$ (bandwidth parameter fitted for larger $T$ values), the sumpremum norm is of order $300$ in the worst model performance.
-To illustrate this strong effect, we have fixed $B_{T}=0.65$ in all the results displayed, increasing parameters $T$ and $R$ (see Section 5 of the Supplementary Material).
+This fact can also be observed in Section 5 of the Supplementary Material, looking at differences in the magnitude of empirical mean quadratic errors, based on $100$ repetitions, associated with the weighted periodogram operator for $T=50$ and $T=100,$ considering bandwidth parameter $B_{T}= 0.1,$ as well as for $T=500,$ and $T=1000,$ considering bandwidth parameter $B_{T}= 0.2,$ since a substantial reduction in such magnitudes occurs when increasing the functional sample size $T$ (see, e.g., Theorem 3.6 in \cite{Panaretos13}).
 Similar results as in previous section are obtained in terms of the empirical distribution of the temporal mean of the empirical absolute errors in the implementation of minimum contrast estimation methodology for $n=1,\dots,15.$